 - 8.14 The second basis of the valuations is required to calculate the total liabilities and the value of future member contributions for the purpose of determining the Fund Share of Benefits ratio.
 That ratio is the proportion of the benefits payable in each year that is to be met from the assets of the Fund, with the balance being met by the Crown after taking into account funding employer contributions. - 8.15 For the Crown Accounts, the actuarial liabilities are calculated in accordance with a "fair value" accounting standard, requiring a valuation discount rate calculated by reference to market prices of Government stock as at the valuation date.
-For consistency, the liabilities for calculating the amounts to be paid by the Crown from time to time should be determined following the same approach. - 8.16 Consequently, for the valuation on this basis, the after tax rates of discount for valuation have been derived from consideration of the after tax yields implicit in market prices of Government stock at 30 June 2007.
-Those after tax rates move from 5.0% for stock maturing in the 2007/2008 year to 4.25% for longer term maturities.

-- 8.17 The costs of administration of the Fund are substantially returned by way of a Government subsidy to the Fund.
+For consistency, the liabilities for calculating the amounts to be paid by the Crown from time to time should be determined following the same approach. - 8.16 Consequently, for the valuation on this basis, the after tax rates of discount for valuation have been derived from consideration of the after tax yields implicit in market prices of Government stock at 30 June 2008.
+Those after tax rates are shown in Appendix F(2). - 8.17 The costs of administration of the Fund are substantially returned by way of a Government subsidy to the Fund with the remainder by way of the Funding Employers.
 For that reason, no reduction in the after tax rates of discount to take account of any administration expenses has been made in the calculations made to determine the Fund Share of Benefits ratio. - 8.18 For the other major financial assumptions, I have placed reliance on the surveys of leading economists carried out by Aon Consulting.
-From these surveys I formed the view that it would be reasonable to assume a long term rate of price inflation of 2.25% per annum, and general salary growth of 3.0% per annum (being 0.75% in excess of price inflation), before allowance for promotional salary effects. - 8.19 If the liabilities were to be determined on the basis of a best estimate of the net of tax investment return that is expected to be earned on Fund assets, then the future expected benefit of diversification would be capitalised immediately.
+From these surveys I formed the view that it would be reasonable to assume a long term

+- rate of price inflation of 2.5% pa, and general salary growth of 3.0% pa before allowance for promotional salary effects. - 8.19 If the liabilities were to be determined on the basis of a best estimate of the net of tax investment return that is expected to be earned on Fund assets, then the future expected benefit of diversification would be capitalised immediately.
 This would be likely to cause greater volatility in the Fund Share of Benefits ratio from time to time. - 8.20 Accordingly, for this valuation, changes to the Fund Share of Benefits ratio as a result of asset diversification are assumed to emerge over time, through recognition of higher asset values as and when these occur. - 8.21 The basis incorporating these rates is referred to as the Fund Share basis.